freak4pc/website/collections/_docs/1-getting-started.md

 Since we are defining an Xcode project, most of the properties might be familiar to you.
 There are some that are available which are not used from the manifest that you've got generated.
 You can [check out](https://tuist.github.io/tuist/index.html) the project reference to see all the public models that are available in the `ProjectDescription` framework.

 ## Generating project
-We have the manifest, the project files, but there is something missing, the Xcode project.
-If we don't have an Xcode project we can't use Xcode, because that's the format that Xcode expects.
+We have the manifest and the project files, but something missing, the Xcode project.
+If we don't have an Xcode project, we can't use Xcode, because that's the format that Xcode expects.
 Fortunately, Tuist comes with a command to generate projects and workspaces from your manifest files.
 If we run the following command in the terminal:

 ```
 tuist generate
 ```

 We'll get a `MyApp.xcodeproj` and `MyApp.xcworkspace` files.
-As we'll see in the dependencies section, the workspace is necessary to add other projects `MyApp` project is depending to.
+As we'll see in the dependencies section, the workspace is necessary to add other projects `MyApp` project is depending on.

-If you open `MyApp.xcworkspace` and try to run the `MyApp` scheme it should build the app and run it on the simulator 📱 successfully 🎉.
+If you open `MyApp.xcworkspace` and try to run the `MyApp` scheme, it should build the app and run it on the simulator 📱 successfully 🎉.

 ## Editing the Project.swift
 Did you realize that there's a target, `MyAppDescription`, which contains the manifest file?
 Thanks to the Swift types system and Xcode, you can edit the manifest file from Xcode and get syntax autocompletion, documentation and errors while you are modifying the definition.
 Isn't it great?

 # Next
-// TODO
+In the [next page](/docs/2-dependencies), you'll learn how to define dependencies between targets and with precompiled frameworks and libraries.